 The majority of us have to take out a mortgage when we are buying a home.
 Before you take the step of applying for your loan, it’s important to have your finances in order.
 There are many factors that lenders look at when approving applications.
 They consider things like your credit score, your annual income, your credit history and even your payment history.

-Here are six financial considerations that can help prepare you for the home buying process.
+Here is advice for homebuyers that can help prepare you for the home buying process.

 1. Is your information correct on your credit report?